Home food fact checker

 Can you freeze rice?

 You can freeze rice but should cool the rice quickly before putting it in the freezer, and if you portion it out into smaller containers this will help chill it faster.
 To do this you could place the container of rice in cold water and once cool, cover and store it in the freezer.
 By making sure rice goes in the freezer within an hour of cooking, you will stop bacteria multiplying and producing a toxin.
-Before eating, you should defrost your rice in the fridge and then reheat it until it is piping hot before eating immediately.
+Before eating, you should defrost your rice in the fridge and then reheat it until it is steaming hot before eating immediately.

 Does the egg float test work?